 If crushing a car still doesn't fulfill your thirst for ultimate carnage, perhaps driving a tank through a house is a better option.
 The experience will set you back $3495, but you'll actually get to completely demolish a mobile home, inside and out.
 The company's website says that it is the only place in the world where visitors can plow through a mobile home in a tank, and we're inclined to believe them.

 Want to Buy a Miliary Vehicle?

 Perhaps you don't just want to take one of these tanks for a spin, but would like to own a military vehicle of your very own.
-The Drive a Tank website has a section dedicated to trucks and other vehicles that are for sale, just in case you want the ultimate souvenir from your experience.
+The Drive a Tank website has a section dedicated to trucks and other vehicles that are for sale, just in case you want the ultimate souvenir to take home from your experience.

 How to Book Drive a Tank

 Drive a Tank schedules events every other weekend from March through November.
 Call and ask about event days in the winter as they can often be scheduled as well.
 You can also book the adventure at other times, but there must be a minimum of three packages sold before they will fire up the tanks.
 Groups can book private days for corporate gatherings, birthdays and other special events too.